TruStory/truchain/docs/spec/claim/README.md

 `CreateClaimMsg` creates a claim in the module's key-value store.

 When creating a claim, check if the `Creator` has been jailed.
 If they are, unjail them.
+Un-jailing should reset the creator's `SlashCount` and `IsJailed` status.

 ```go
 type CreateClaimMsg struct {